eafirsov/eafirsov/README.md

 ### Quant Talent Manager | Macro Economist | Derivatives Strategium

-"In an efficient market, alpha is found in the edge cases."

----

 ### Exec
 I specialize at the intersection of **Quantitative Analysis** and **Human Resources**.
 ---